AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-U585I-IOT02A-BG96.md

 ## Connecting to the LwM2M Server

-To connect to Coiote IoT Device Management LwM2M Server, please register [here](https://eu.iot.avsystem.cloud).
+To connect to Coiote IoT Device Management LwM2M Server, please register git status[here](https://eu.iot.avsystem.cloud).

 !!! note
     If you use BG96-based configuration, you must upgrade the firmware of the modem to at least `BG96MAR02A08M1G` revision.
 Older versions may cause unexpected loss of connection.